Bennotsi-MTG/Doomsday-Codex/doomsday-timespiral.md

 BS/Ponder + Brainstorm + 2 cards:
 -> LED, LED, LED, BW, BW BBB+UU+[1] (5) 13 Storm

-SDT in play + Brainstorm + 2 cards:
+CB in play + Brainstorm + 2 cards:
 -> LED, LED, LED, BW, BW BBB+U+[1R] (5) 12 Storm
 ```

 And if you have either a BW or a cantrip, but less cards in total, you
 might as well use Brainstorm to end up with 2 LEDs and a cantrip, while
 Burning Wish is on top of your library.

 ```
 BS + BW + GP:
 -> LED, LED, BW, LP, LP BBB+2U+[1] (6) 13 Storm